AG-jpg/bamba/Narrative.md

 ## Level 7 NPC:
 Rapid ice loss in the Arctic causes seal pups to be prematurely separated from their mothers.
 This and the inability to build dens for protection leads to high pup mortality.

+## Level 8 Boss:
+You think you are making great discoveries...
+Reality is you are leading the path to land devastation and depredation.
+I will not let you, your journey ends here!